renovatebot/renovate/docs/usage/getting-started/private-packages.md

 #### Add npmToken to Renovate config

-If you are using the main npmjs registry then you can configure just the `npmToken` instead:
+If you are using the main npmjs registry then you can configure only the `npmToken` instead:

 ```json
 {